bytedeck/bytedeck/README.md

 10. Complete pull request.
 11. Start work on another feature by checking out the develop branch again: `git checkout develop`
 12. Start again at Step 3 and repeat!

+If you make mistakes during the commit process, or want to change or edit commits, [here's a great guide](http://sethrobertson.github.io/GitFixUm/fixup.html).